 20:1 for non-major currency pairs (such as NZD/USD), gold and major indices

 10:1 for commodities with the exception of gold and non-major equity indices

 2:1 for cryptocurrency CFD

 eToro is based on a social trading model.
 Therefore, the interface of the eToro Platform is different to most other platforms where the trader is confronted with charts and indicators.
 Rather, the interface looks like this:

 The assets that the trader is interested in trading can be selected from the watchlist.
-The watchlist is part of the trader’s navigation bar and is shown below.
-This is where the trader can select the asset to be traded.
+The watchlist is part of the trader’s navigation bar shown in the screenshot above.

 The bid and ask prices, the line graph of the asset’s recent price movement as well as the market sentiment (percentage of buying and selling interests) is shown on the watchlist.